jcarter1028/v-research-interview/data_science/README.md

 **Evaluation**

-Many of the same metrics can be used with regards to regression problems - comparing predicted values with actual values and getting the error (e.g. MSE, MAE)l
+Many of the same metrics can be used with regards to regression problems - comparing predicted values with actual values and getting the error (e.g. MSE, MAE).